-On January 6, 2023, the Food and Drug Administration (FDA) granted accelerated approval to Leqembi (lecanemab-irmb) for the treatment of Alzheimer’s disease.
+On January 6, 2023, the FDA granted accelerated approval and on July 6, 2023 it granted full approval to Leqembi (lecanemab-irmb) for the treatment of Alzheimer’s disease.
 It’s the second drug that targets the disease’s cause instead of its symptoms.
 The drug was developed by Eisai Co Ltd that is partnering with Biogen Inc. for marketing in the United States.
-The accelerated approval was based on study results showing individuals who took Leqembi experienced “moderately less decline on measures of cognition and function.”
-This page covers whether insurance companies will cover this expensive drug or simply deny health insurance claims for Leqembi.
-Insurers like Blue Shield of California, Anthem Blue Cross, Cigna, Healthnet, Aetna, and others approve treatments that are “medically necessary.”
+Approval was based on study results showing individuals who took Leqembi experienced “moderately less decline on measures of cognition and function.”
+This page discusses whether insurance companies will cover this expensive drug or simply deny health insurance claims for Leqembi.
+Insurers like Blue Shield of California, Anthem Blue Cross, and others approve treatments that are “medically necessary.”
 Will health insurers view this drug as “medically necessary” or will they say it is “experimental” or “investigational?”
 If you receive an Leqembi health insurance denial, contact Law Offices of Scott Glovsky.

 What is Alzheimer’s Disease?